Soft interactions in cold quark matter

-The last fully determined perturbative order for the EOS of cold, unpaired QM originates from a next-to-next-to-leading order (\NLO{2}) calculation by Freedman and McLerran in the late 1970s \cite{Freedman:1976dm,Freedman:1976ub} (see also \cite{Vuorinen:2003fs} for $\overline{\rm MS}$ results), later supplemented by nonzero-quark-mass \cite{Kurkela:2009gj} and nonzero-temperature effects \cite{Kurkela:2016was}.
-In order to extend this result to \NLO{3}, or $O(\alpha_s^3)$ in the strong coupling, several technical and conceptual challenges need to be overcome.
-Besides the self-evident complexity related to dealing with four-loop Feynman graphs, the calculation is sensitive to the dynamical screening of long-wavelength chromoelectric and chromomagnetic fields, which requires going beyond a fixed loop order in the perturbative calculation.
+The last fully determined perturbative order for the EOS of cold (i.e., zero-temperature), unpaired QM originates from a next-to-next-to-leading order (\NLO{2}) calculation by Freedman and McLerran in the late 1970s \cite{Freedman:1976dm,Freedman:1976ub} (see also \cite{Fraga:2001id,Vuorinen:2003fs} for $\overline{\rm MS}$ results), later supplemented by nonzero-quark-mass \cite{Fraga:2004gz,Kurkela:2009gj} and nonzero-temperature effects \cite{Kurkela:2016was}.
+To extend this result to \NLO{3}, or $O(\alpha_s^3)$ in the strong coupling, several technical and conceptual challenges must be overcome.
+Besides the self-evident complexity related to four-loop Feynman graphs, the calculation is sensitive to the dynamical screening of long-wavelength chromoelectric and chromomagnetic fields, which requires going beyond a fixed loop order in the perturbative calculation.
 Indeed, starting at \NLO{2}, each successive order in $\alpha_s$ necessitates the resummation of an infinite number of diagrams.

 In stark contrast to the realm of high temperatures $T$ \cite{Braaten:1995cm,Kajantie:2002wa,Kajantie:2003ax}, the inability to formulate an effective-theory description for the long-wavelength modes and perform the required resummation has been one of the major hurdles preventing an \NLO{3} determination of the cold-QM EOS.
-Here, we finally report the results from completing this resummation, taking a significant step towards obtaining the full \NLO{3} pressure for cold and dense QM.
-We do this working in the limit of vanishing quark masses and ignoring quark pairing.
-Both of these are expected to be very good approximations at the densities where the weak-coupling expansion of the EOS displays convergence \cite{Kurkela:2009gj}.
+Here, we finally report the results from completing this resummation, taking a significant step towards obtaining the full \NLO{3} pressure.
+We work in the limit of vanishing quark masses, which is a very good approximation at the densities where the weak-coupling expansion displays convergence \cite{Kurkela:2009gj}.